phpbb/documentation/development/extensions/tutorial_basics.rst

 authors
 -------

 You may have unlimited authors.
-At least have one author is highly recommended.
+At least one author is highly recommended.

 .. csv-table::
    :header: "Field", "Content"